ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-01-18-kubernetes-deployments.md

 Most tutorials I've seen in the Internet starts with a [Pod](https://kubernetes.io/docs/concepts/workloads/pods/pod/), and for good
 reason: because you can think of Pods as a basic unit in Kubernetes.
-In many cases, a Pod is often mapped to a container.
+In many cases, a Pod is often mapped to a container&mdash;and hey, Kubernetes is a *container* orchestration tool!

 *Ok, that's cool!
 I can now map what I know to this new Kubernetes concept!* So where did the confusion began?
 It began when I saw notes like these: